charlesjin/value-iteration-acrobot/README.md

 ![](assets/acrobot/nongeom_1.gif)

 Using a 40x40x40x40 geometric state grid.
-Similar to the pendulum, the controller seems to  require far more ``pumping'' than is necessary before making an attempt to drive the acrobot to the upright.
+Similar to the pendulum, the controller seems to  require far more "pumping" than is necessary before making an attempt to drive the acrobot to the upright.

 ![](assets/acrobot/geom_0.gif)